 To combat toenail fungus, there are common at-home and prescribed treatments.
 Depending on the severity of the toenail fungus, treatment options will vary.
 For mild to moderate toenail fungus, topical and oral antifungal treatments can suppress the fungus infection and symptoms.
 Unfortunately, these treatments can’t always promise long-lasting results.
 In recent years, podiatrists have been looking at laser technology as the next best thing for pesky toenail fungus.

-Studies have shown that laser treatment has no negative side effects, compared to traditional oral antifungals.
+Studies have shown that laser treatment has no negative side effects.
 The beam doesn’t harm the soft, healthy tissue around and underneath the nail bed—it only targets the infected area.

 For patients, laser treatment produces little or no discomfort, which means the procedure doesn’t call for a local anesthetic.